 She also performed with great success in the role of Olympia in J. Offenbach's opera Les Contes d’Hoffmann at the Slovak National Theater / directed by Pavol Smolík, conductor Tomáš Brauner.
 Most recently, the soprano has received an exclusive offer to portray the main role in the world premiere of the Slovak opera by Ľubica Čekovska Impresario as part of the Bregenzer Festspiele.

 She became the Absolute winner of the Franz Lehár Competition in Komárno in 2019 associated with participation in a gala concert in the operetta theater in Budapest and also the Absolute Winner, 1st place in the Erzsébet Házy International Singing Competition in Nové Zámky for 2019.
 She is the Fresh Absolute Winner of the prestigious SHARON RESCH AWARD competition in Green Bay, Wisconsin, USA, where she competed brilliantly in the competition of 150 singers.
-In 2021, she will appear in opera houses in California and the Chicago Lyric Opera.
+In 2021, she appeared in opera houses in California and the Chicago Lyric Opera.